Header Photo Credit: Terry Allen

 PART I – Introduction

-My goal here is to give you an in-depth understanding on conservation, zoos and ambassador animal programs, and to thoroughly answer the biggest questions animal facilities face.
-In part this is to provide a defence for some of these facilities who have found themselves under attack recently, and many unfairly so, but to also educate others who might want to help but are swamped by misinformation and emotional fervour that often colours attempts at improving animal facilities.
+My goal here is to give you an in-depth understanding on conservation, zoos, and ambassador animal programs, and to thoroughly answer the biggest questions animal facilities face.
+In part, this is to provide a defence for some of these facilities who have found themselves under attack recently, and many unfairly so, but to also educate others who might want to help but are swamped by misinformation and emotional fervour that often colours attempts at improving and understanding animal facilities.

 As such, I have split the article into several pieces to make it easier to digest and work with.
 This will also help me respond to any new information as this series unfolds.